PhilGabriel/twitterlogochanger/readme.md

 1.6 (29.07.2023): This Version removes the "/ X" in the <title> and the <meta-title> element of Twitter.

-Added: https://github.com/PhilGabriel/twitterlogochanger/tree/dev_version (this is a preview to a jquerry version)
+Added: https://github.com/PhilGabriel/twitterlogochanger/tree/dev_version (this is a preview to a jquery version)

 ### Preview:

 You can find a dev-Version from Version 1.7 here: https://github.com/PhilGabriel/twitterlogochanger/tree/dev_version

-Version 1.7 will be a move from vanilla-js to jquerry.
+Version 1.7 will be a move from vanilla-js to jquery.